ewuweblab/web-starter/README.md

 # Web Design 2 Starter

+> Computers are dumb.
+Humans make them smart.

 Starter (boilerplate) for all future projects.

+## Why Does This Exist?
-Don't with blank files.
+* Don't with blank files
+* Common boilerplate for web projects
+* I am a human being who makes mistakes